ScooloV/bbpedia/docs/gutter_bowl/rules.md

 **DRAFTING A GUTTER BOWL TEAM**

 If you are drafting a team purposefully to play Gutter Bowl, either as a single game or as part of a Gutter Bowl league (see page 34), there are some important things to bear in mind when compared to drafting a standard Blood Bowl team.
-While the majority of the drafting a team process is the same as that presented on pages 30-35 of the Blood Bowl Rulebook, there are some key differences when creating a Gutter Bowl team.
+While the majority of the drafting a team process is the same as that presented on [pages 30-35 of the *Blood Bowl Rulebook*](../core_rules/rules_and_regulations.md#drafting-a-blood-bowl-team), there are some key differences when creating a Gutter Bowl team.

 * As there is a lot less cash involved with this secretive and clandestine version of the game, a Gutter Bowl team only has a Team Draft Budget of 750,000 gold pieces from which to create their team.
 * A game of Gutter Bowl is usually played with fewer players due to the fact that there is less space; players have to weave through the streets or tunnels rather than having a big open pitch to play on!
 As a result, a Gutter Bowl team must have a minimum of 7 permanently hired players on their starting roster.